SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.2.2 Proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions

-This query consists of 1 phrase.
+This targets are interpreted as to cover research about poverty reduction.

 `Decent work` was considered for inclusion as highlighted as the main route out of poverty in the High level political forum document <sup id="HLPF2017">[2](#f2)</sup>. `Child labour` and `modern slavery` were included as elements of this.
-These are now taken out, as they are not necessarily linked to poverty.
-However, articles linking these with poverty reduction can be expected to use the word poverty also.
-If no link, then it is too indirect.
+In this version these are now taken out, as they are not necessarily linked to poverty.
+However, articles linking these topics with poverty reduction can be expected to use the word poverty as well and therefore to be covered but the phrase below.
+If there is no link to poverty, then it is too indirect and should not be included here.

 `(("liv*" OR "surviv*" ) NEAR/5 "$1.25 "))` - taken out as adds irrelevant hits (picks up random numbers from abstracts) and does not add results regarding poverty.

-For topic: poverty line,  poverty indicator, ("poverty") NEAR/3 ("chronic*" OR "extreme")
+*For the topic approach terms such as: poverty line,  poverty indicator, ("poverty") NEAR/3 ("chronic* *" OR "extreme") should be included.*

+This query consists of 1 phrase.

 ```Ceylon =
 TS=